aiidateam/aiida-tutorials/docs/sections/getting_started/basics.md

 Next, load the `Int` node you have created in the previous section using the `load_node` function and the PK of the data node:

 :::{margin}
-**Remember:** the PK of the data node can be different for your database.
+Remember that the PK of the data node can be different for your database!
 :::

 ```{code-block} ipython
 In [2]: x = load_node(pk=1)
 ```

 Of course, we need another integer to multiply with the first one.
 Let's create a new `Int` data node and assign it to the variable `y`:

 ```{code-block} ipython
 In [3]: y = Int(3)
 ```

 Now it's time to multiply the two numbers!

 ```{code-block} ipython
 In [4]: multiply(x, y)
 Out[4]: <Int: uuid: 42541d38-1fb3-4f60-8122-ab8b3e723c2e (pk: 4) value: 6>
 ```

 Success!